atreyi-biswas/Data-Structure-Lab-CS2172/README.md

 Each folder is named by assignment number and includes the problem statement (if available), explanation, and the C code.

-- 📁 Assignment 1 – Array Concepts (with and without dynamic memory allocation)
+- 📁 Assignment 1 – Array Concepts(without dynamic memory allocation), EXT: with dynamic memory allocation
 - 📁 Assignment 2 – Stack
 - 📁 Assignment 3 – Queues
 - 📁 Optional Assignment – Postfix Prefix
-- 📁 Assignment 4 – Singly Linked List
+- 📁 Assignment 4 – Singly Linked List, EXT:Circular and Doubly Linked List
-- 📁 Assignment 5 –
+- 📁 Assignment 5 – Binary Tree and BST
 - 📁 Assignment 6 –
 - 📁 Assignment 7 –
 - 📁 Assignment 8 –
 - 📁 Assignment 9 –
 - 📁 Assignment 10 –
-- 📁 Extra Practice / Bonus

 > ✏️ *Folder names will be updated with exact topics as assignments progress.*